 They may use it towards repaying part, or all, of the Funeral Payment assistance awarded to you.
 As a rule, the estate of a deceased person includes any property or savings they had.

 But, it does not apply to a house or any personal assets left to the widow or widower (or surviving civil partner).

 The amount awarded for Social Fund Funeral Payments DWP depends on several of your personal circumstances.

 If awarded, the financial support you get can help you to pay for:

 What happens in cases where the deceased person had a pre-paid funeral plan or insurance policy?
 You can only receive monetary help (up to £120) for items which are not covered by the funeral plan.
-The official reference section of the DWP Funeral Payment Claim Form SF200 lists all the items and inclusions.

 The UK funeral grant from the Social Fund often goes directly to the funeral director.
 This happens if their costs are still outstanding (not paid).
 The money gets paid into your secure bank or building society account if the fees are already settled.

 To qualify for a DWP Funeral Payment from the social fund you must be the person who is responsible for the funeral and:

 The DWP Funeral Payment rules about your relationship with the deceased person state you must be one of the following:

 Note: You should contact the Social Fund to check your eligibility if the funeral will take place in Switzerland or the EEA.